ArchLars/archtutorial/arch_post_tutorial.md

 This can sometimes save quite a bit of power, however some USB devices are not compatible with USB power saving and start to misbehave (common for USB mice/keyboards). udev rules based on whitelist or blacklist filtering can help to mitigate the problem.
 ATTR{power/control}="on" disables runtime autosuspend for the matched devices; "auto" enables it for all others.

-#### 1) The example is enabling autosuspend for all USB devices except for keyboards and mice:
+#### OPTION A) The example is enabling autosuspend for all USB devices except for keyboards and mice:
 ```bash
 sudo nano /etc/udev/rules.d/50-usb_power_save.rules
 ```